1925 serum run to Nome: Location and geography

-Nome, Alaska, lies approximately two degrees south of the Arctic Circle, and while greatly diminished from its peak of 20,000 inhabitants during the gold rush at the turn of the 20th century, it was still the largest town in northern Alaska in 1925, with 455 Alaska Natives and 975 settlers of European descent.
+Nome, Alaska, lies approximately two degrees south of the Arctic Circle, and while greatly diminished from its peak of 20,000 inhabitants during the Nome Gold Rush at the turn of the 20th century, it was still the largest town in northern Alaska in 1925, with 455 Alaska Natives and 975 settlers of European descent.

 From November to July, the port on the southern shore of the Seward Peninsula of the Bering Sea was icebound and inaccessible by steamship.
 The only link to the rest of the world during the winter was the Iditarod Trail, which ran 938 mi from the port of Seward in the south, across several mountain ranges and the vast Alaska Interior, to the town of Nome.
-In Alaska and other subarctic regions, the primary source of mail and needed supplies in 1925 was the dog sled; however, within a decade, bush flying would become the dominant method of transportation during the winter months.
+In Alaska and other subarctic regions, the primary source of mail and needed supplies in 1925 was the dog sled.
+Within a decade, bush flying became the dominant method of transportation during the winter months.